Blog

 #3 Modernize legacy systems piece by piece: Rather than overhauling entire legacy systems, insurers can focus on gradual modernization.

-• Integration solutions: Middleware or APIs (Application Programming Interfaces) can bridge old and new systems.
+• Integration solutions: Middleware or APIs (Application Programming Interfaces) can bridge the gap between old and new systems.
 This allows automation tools to communicate with legacy software without requiring a complete replacement.

-• Replace strategically: First, address the infrastructure’s most outdated or problematic parts.
+• Replace strategically: First, address the most outdated or problematic parts of the infrastructure.
 For instance, manual claims management systems can be replaced with modern, digitized alternatives that still work with existing databases.

 Legacy systems don’t have to be a dealbreaker; they just need a thoughtful approach to modernization.

-#4 Engage employees early: The people using these systems daily are critical to automation’s success.
+#4 Engage employees early: The people who use these systems daily are critical to the success of automation.
 Building confidence and trust among employees makes a massive difference.

-• Provide training: Equip teams with the skills to use the new systems confidently.
-The more familiar employees are with the tools, the more likely they’ll support adoption.
+• Provide training: Equip teams with the skills to use the new systems confidently and effectively.
+The more familiar employees are with the tools, the more likely they are to support their adoption.

 • Show results: Demonstrate how automation benefits workers.
-For instance, show them how AI reduces the time spent on claims data entry, freeing them to focus on more meaningful tasks.
+For instance, demonstrate how AI reduces the time spent on claims data entry, allowing them to focus on more meaningful tasks.

-Employees who see that new technology is designed for their benefit are far more likely to champion the change.
+Employees who see that new technology is designed to benefit them are far more likely to champion the change.

 #5 Clean up data: Since good data is the lifeblood of automation, ensuring data is accurate and well-organized should be a top priority.